amacaluso/amacaluso.github.io/content/publication/parmiggiani-2021-deep-2/index.md

 - N Parmiggiani
 - A Bulgarelli
 - A Ursi
-- \textbfA \textbfMacaluso
+- A Macaluso
 - A Di Piano
 - Valentina Fioretti
 - A Aboudan
 - L Baroncelli
 - A Addis
-- Marco Tavani
+- M Tavani
 - ' others'
 date: '2023-01-01'
 publishDate: '2024-04-12T14:12:20.718015Z'